Majorana-magnon interactions in topological Shiba chains: More numerical results for spin expectation value and visibility

 We also append the susceptibility and visibility of another trivial phase by setting $k_\textsc{f}a = 5.9 \pi$ and $\epsilon_0 = -0.2$ in Fig.~\ref{Fig:AnotherTrivial}(a)(c), as well as its frequency dependence of the visibility $\mathcal{V}(\omega)$ under random onsite disorders $\delta\epsilon_0$ in Fig.~\ref{Fig:AnotherTrivial}(b)(d).
 Compared to the $\epsilon_0 = 0.13$ trivial phase shown in Fig.~\ref{Fig:Susceptibility}(b)(d), we found that $\mathcal{P} = 0$ completely dominates the susceptibility over $\mathcal{P} = 1$ in the low-energy regime in Fig.~\ref{Fig:AnotherTrivial}(a).
-Hence, if the system is in the topologically trivial phase, the visibility in Fig.~\ref{Fig:AnotherTrivial}(c) is close to 1 and can not display a strong oscillation patterns as the one in the topological phase shown in Fig.~\ref{Fig:Susceptibility}(c).
-When the strength of disorders is moderate, the visibility in Fig.~\ref{Fig:AnotherTrivial}(b) still remains a flat pattern as Fig.~\ref{Fig:AnotherTrivial}(c).
-For the realizations with a stronger disorder in Fig.~\ref{Fig:AnotherTrivial}(d), the visibility also shows a similar pattern as Fig.~\ref{Fig:DisordersSupp}(c).
+Hence, if the system is in the topologically trivial phase, the visibility in Fig.~\ref{Fig:AnotherTrivial}(c) is close to 1 and can not display a strong oscillation pattern as the one in the topological phase shown in Fig.~\ref{Fig:Susceptibility}(c).
+When the strength of disorders is moderate, the visibility in Fig.~\ref{Fig:AnotherTrivial}(b) still remains a flat pattern as in Fig.~\ref{Fig:AnotherTrivial}(c).
+For the realizations with a stronger disorder in Fig.~\ref{Fig:AnotherTrivial}(d), the visibility also shows a similar pattern as in Fig.~\ref{Fig:DisordersSupp}(c).
+More numerical realizations can be implemented with the source code in Ref.~\cite{Note10}.